Opinions and studies in the electoral field

 - Electoral law and electoral administration in Europe

 - Useful links

 First of all, the Venice Commission deals with general topics in electoral matters.
-Apart from the “Code of good practice in electoral matters” and the Code of good practice for referendums, the Commission elaborated, for instance, a comparative study on the referendum in Europe, and reports on:
+Apart from the “Code of good practice in electoral matters” and the Code of good practice for referendums (revised guidelines, previous version with the explanatory report), the Commission elaborated, for instance, reports on:

-The Venice Commission regularly adopts opinions in the electoral field (more than 130 so far).
-In 2016, 2017 and 2018 it adopted opinions on legislation on elections, referendums and political parties of Armenia, Bosnia and Herzegovina, Bulgaria, Georgia, Kosovo, the Republic of Moldova, North Macedonia and Ukraine.
+The Venice Commission regularly adopts opinions in the electoral field (about 150 so far).
+In recent years it adopted opinions on legislation on elections, referendums and political parties of Albania, Armenia, Bosnia and Herzegovina, Bulgaria, Georgia, Kosovo, Kyrgyzstan, the Republic of Moldova, Montenegro, North Macedonia, Türkiye, Venezuela, Ukraine and Uzbekistan.
 The vast majority of opinions are prepared jointly with the OSCE/ODIHR.

 Gender equality in electoral matters

 The Commission also addressed the issue of gender equality in several of its documents.
 In its Declaration on Women’s Participation in Elections, it stated that Implementation of the parity principle may lead to:

 - The obligation to ensure the candidates’ lists alternate men and women;

 - The refusal to register lists which do not respect such an alternating composition.

 - The obligation to ensure a balanced percentage of women and men amongst candidates of the same party;